 Since acquiring their first hotel over 70 years ago, the family-owned Loews Hotels & Co has maintained a strong presence in the high-end luxury hotel market.
 But in 2016, Loews’ leadership realized that having a stellar consumer reputation wasn’t enough.
 They knew the team member experience at Loews to be unique to other brands in the industry; but finding a way to reflect this in the form of an engaging employer brand perception was a whole different story.

-So for the majority of 2016, the communications and culture team at Loews worked to spark excitement internally throughout all 24 properties.
+The communications and culture team at Loews worked to spark excitement internally throughout all 24 properties.
 This meant upgrading all team spaces, creating an internal communications strategy recognizing Loews’ values at work, and opening lines of communication to allow for team member feedback.

-Flash forward to 2017, the Loews brand team decided the time was right to shift the employer brand strategy from internal to external.
+The next year, the Loews brand team decided the time was right to shift the employer brand strategy from internal to external.
 Their content collection strategy began right where we like it: team member stories, and that’s where we stepped in.

 First, a careers video